pgruetter/sdl-docs/docs/getting-started/historical-data.md

     docker run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/config:/mnt/config --network getting-started_default smart-data-lake/gs1:latest -c /mnt/config --feed-sel ids:deduplicate-departures

 After successful execution you can check the schema and data of our table in Polynote.
-The new columns dl_ts_captured shows the current time of the data pipeline run when this object first occurred in the input data.
+The new column `dl_ts_captured` shows the current time of the data pipeline run when this object first occurred in the input data.

     dataIntDepartures.getDataFrame().printSchema